fahad19/firenze/README.md

 ### createCollection(extend)

+Quickly create Collection class that references to current Database instance.

 ### getAdapter()

-Returns adapter
+Returns adapter instance

 ### query()

-Returns query builder of the Adapter
+Returns a new query builder of the Adapter

 ### schema()

-Returns schema object
+Returns schema object for manipulating the Database

 ### getConnection()